 So, make sure you cleanse your skin thoroughly before you apply the oil.
 This is a crucial step for skin care with coconut oil.

 Always apply a thin layer of coconut oil over your skin and rub or massage it well to help its absorption into your skin.
-If you feel the need for second application after the first application has been absorbed, do so with another thin film as well.
-But never apply and rub too much at once on your skin as too much coconut oil can saturate your skin easily and make it feel uncomfortably greasy.
+If you feel the need for second application, do so with another thin film as well.
+But never apply and rub too much at once as too much coconut oil can saturate your skin easily and make it feel uncomfortably greasy.